 Enter the Entrepreneur

 As an entrepreneur, you can grow your wealth as you grow your business’s profits and improve your returns, but there’s also an extra lever you have at your disposal … the value of the business itself.
+This will ultimately lead you on your mission to become a wealthy entrepreneur.

 As an employee, no matter how well you do at your job, unless your company offers some sort of equity arrangement, you might improve your salary and position in the business, but you’re not building wealth that can be sold.